DavidVollendroff/DavidVollendroff.github.io/_posts/2020-09-19-All-NBA Update.md

 ### Decisions in the face of uncertainty

-Considering that the impact some of these award races might have, it made sense to me to try and incorporate some measure of confidence in the predictions the model outputs.
+Considering that the impact some of these award races might have, it made sense for me to calculate and display some measure of confidence in model outputs.
 Unfortunately for me Scikit-Learn doesn't(at the time of publication at least) have tools at hand for retrieving confidence intervals in Random Forest models.

 However, I was able to find an open-source library called ForestCI that does have that functionality!
 But it was also terrifically out of date.
 Hours and hours of Googling later and I was able to perform something I have learned is called "monkey-patching" in order to make the library function for me.
 That's a topic for an entire other post.